 The proposal for employment must be submitted to the Head of the School of Building for approval prior to starting work and students will be required to produce documented evidence of their work experience.
-In order to formally complete the industry experience requirement, students must enrol in BLDG9999 Industry Program.
+In order to formally complete the industry experience requirement, students must enrol in BLDG9999 Building Industry Program or in BLDG9998 Quantity Surveying Industry Program.